The CYJ Camper Promise

 - Take Care of Camp.
 Keep your bunk clean, use the camp’s things carefully, and treat camp property like it’s your home.
 If you break or damage something on purpose, your family may need to help fix or replace it.
 Of course, if it’s an accident, let your counselor know so they can help clean it up and fix it.

 - Respect Privacy.
 Everyone deserves their own space.
-Only go into your assigned cabins and bathrooms, and always knock before entering.
-Similarly, our beds at camp are personal spaces - only sit on someone else’s bed if they say it’s ok.
+Only go into your assigned cabin and bathrooms, and always knock before entering.
+Similarly, our beds and cubbies at camp are personal spaces - only sit on someone else’s bed or use something from another’s cubby if they say it’s ok.

 🚫 Not OK at Camp (The “Don’ts”) We take safety and respect very seriously.
 The things below are never allowed.